mongodb/mongo-powerbi-connector/testing.md

 7. When the data explorer comes up, select the `reports` database and checkbox both collections:
 - `transforms`
 - `table_ops`
-8. Wait a very long time for both collections to load
-9. Open the `Advanced Query Editor` for the `transforms` table
+8. Open the `Advanced Query Editor` for the `transforms` table
-10. Repeat the following process for the following queries: `resources/direct_query/conversion.pq`, `resources/direct_query/transforms.pq`
+9. Repeat the following process for the following queries: `resources/direct_query/conversion.pq`, `resources/direct_query/transforms.pq`
 - Delete the previous query
 - Copy the query from the proper pq file